jorgecarmona/react-unit-test/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+* Note: If the port is being used, a new port will be suggested.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.